-Because although Kemp has load balancer models that easily handle high throughput... do you really think it is as heavily tested and proven as the Citrix?
+Because although Kemp has load balancer models that easily handle high throughput, it’s really not as heavily tested and proven as the Citrix.

-NetScaler ADC is one of the most expensive in the market whilst the Kemp LoadMaster is at the opposite end with cheaper pricing.
-Each vendor provides different features and benefits — but a suprisingly similar end result.
+NetScaler ADC is one of the most expensive on the market, while the Kemp LoadMaster is at the opposite end of the spectrum.
+Each vendor provides different features and benefits — but the end result is surprisingly similar.

 Simply comparing performance specifications and declaring the cheapest one the winner is just lazy thinking.
 Unless, throughput is your ONLY requirement.

-Make sure that you don't end up paying a high price for features you don't need.
+Make sure that you don't end up paying a high price for superfluous features.

 Why is the typical customer usage of your features important?

-Because, if you are doing something unusual (such complex scripting), then wouldn't it reassure you that lots of other people were successfully using the same features?
-After all — Layer 7 load balancing is a LOT more likely to be buggy than Layer 4 load balancing.
+If you're doing something unusual (such as complex scripting), it's reassuring to know that lots of other people are successfully using the same features.
+Layer 7 load balancing is a LOT more likely to be buggy than Layer 4.
 This is also a strong argument for open source code (but that's another story).

-Each vendor provides a support service with it's own packages.
-NetScaler and Kemp both provide a solid support offering.
-But whoever you choose, make sure that they can support your business and your applications.
+Each vendor provides a support service with its own packages.
+NetScaler and Kemp both have a solid support offering - but whoever you choose, make sure that they can support your applications and your business.
 I always recommend testing the pre-sales support offering before you buy.

 If you can't get the help you need to resolve unexpected issues it could be catastrophic for your business and your customers.

-NetScaler's support options are pricey, but that is probably fair — as they have a complex product range and a large in-house global support team.
+NetScaler's support options are pricey, but that's probably fair as they have a complex product range and a large in-house global support team.

-Kemp however, relies on it's resellers to provide first-line support: This can lead to confusion, poor initial responses and slow escalation.
-How much pain will this cause you when your site is down?
+Kemp, however, relies on its resellers to provide first-line support.
+This can lead to confusion, poor initial responses and slow escalation.
+How much pain might this cause you if your site goes down?